Bank Street Writer

-Bank Street Writer is a word processor for the Apple II, Atari 8-bit family, Commodore 64, MSX, Macintosh, IBM PC, and IBM PCjr computers.
+Bank Street Writer is a word processor for the Apple II, Atari 8-bit computers, Commodore 64, MSX, Mac, IBM PC, and PCjr computers.
 It was designed in 1981 by a team of educators at the Bank Street College of Education in New York City, software developer Franklin E. Smith, and programmers at Intentional Educations in Watertown, Massachusetts.
 The software was sold in two versions: one for elementary school students published by Scholastic and a general version from Broderbund.

 History

-Prior to the advent of the Bank Street Writer, most word processors ran on networked minicomputers.
-The most popular word processor for the personal computer was Apple Writer, which (prior to the version II release) operated in Apple's text mode where all text consisted of uppercase letters.
+The most popular word processor for the Apple II personal computer was Apple Writer, which (prior to the version II release) operated in Apple's text mode where all text consisted of uppercase letters.
 Apple Writer used a black-on-white character to represent an actual capital letter.
 Microcomputer word processors of the early 1980s typically had no menus; so to perform basic functions such as copying and pasting, a writer had to type a series of keystrokes.
 The Bank Street Writer operated in graphics mode, where characters were displayed normally with lower and upper case letters, and it provided helpful prompts during editing.

 The Bank Street Writer was initially designed for use in schools.
 The name was a modern-day reference to the Bank Street Readers, a widely respected early learning book series created in the 1960s by Bank Street College.
 The school version of the Bank Street Writer was published by Scholastic Inc. and included a series of workbooks and other teacher and student materials.
 The Bank Street Writer became the leading word processor used in elementary schools throughout most of the 1980s.
 During this period, Bank Street College, led by its president, Richard Ruopp, did pioneering work in the use of technology in elementary schools.
 Among the results were the Bank Street Writer and The Voyage of the Mimi, a groundbreaking science-based TV series.

 The interface contains menus listing the operations the word processor can perform, such as "cut" and "paste", and brief directions for how to perform each function.
 The design addressed the need for a word processor that would enable elementary school children to use a computer to write stories and essays.
 Bank Street Writer is a modal editor - pressing the Esc key toggled between editing mode and menu mode.

 Broderbund published a successful home version of the Bank Street Writer, which did not contain the additional school materials and was published as a retail software product.
 The Bank Street Writer was for several years the best-selling product in the "home software" category on what was then the most respected sales chart in the industry - the Softsel Hot List, from Softsel Distributing of Inglewood, California.